-If you’ve never been punched in the face or put into a chokehold, you cannot expect to be able to react in any meaningful way when it happens on the street.
-Still, remember that MMA has many rules and real altercations do not.
+If you’ve never been punched in the face or put into a chokehold, you cannot expect to be able to react in any meaningful way when it happens in a real situation.

-This changes things quite a bit, so don’t think for a second that an MMA fighter is invincible or can’t be badly hurt in real life, even by an inexperienced person.
+This changes things quite a bit, so don’t think for a second an MMA fighter is invincible or can’t be badly hurt in real life, even by an inexperienced person.

-There is a great video that dissects the main principles of Aikido, but with significant knowledge of other martial arts and combat sports added to them.
+There is a great video that dissects the main principles of Aikido but with significant knowledge of other martial arts and combat sports added to them.

 Suppose you are interested in the practicality of Aikido in MMA and self-defense in an honest way.
 In that case, this YouTube channel is probably the best place to look.

 As mentioned above, Aikido cannot work in a real fight without any real training.
-Yes, you may learn valuable skills that may help you in a real fight, but all the evidence shows that Aikido does not work.
+Yes, you may learn valuable skills that may help you in a real fight, but all the evidence shows Aikido does not work.

 Aikido can be worth your time if you are searching for an endeavor to develop physical and mental qualities without the strains of combat sports training.

 The soft nature of Aikido will take good care of your health without any risk, and the mental practices may be very beneficial as well.
-But if you want to learn how to fight, either competitively, or for self-defense, I am sorry to say it won’t help you.
+But if you want to learn how to fight, either competitively or for self-defense, I am sorry to say it won’t help you.